 - 12 6-inch soft corn tortillas

-- 3½ cups shredded cooked chicken (I used a rotisserie chicken) If you want to cook your own chicken for this, here's a good oven-roasted method.
+- 3 1/2 cups shredded cooked chicken: You can use rotisserie chicken or If you want to cook your own chicken for this, here’s a good oven-roasted method.
 Or you can pan-sear 2 pounds of chicken breasts in a heavy skillet, over medium heat, with a little oil, for about 7 minutes per side, until they are cooked through.
 Then shred.

 - 2 tablespoon sour cream, plus more for garnishing

 - 6 ounces grated cheddar cheese

 - 1/2 small red onion, peeled, cut in half through the root and cut crosswise into very thin slices.

 - Make the salsa verde: Preheat oven to Broil.
 In a large bowl toss tomatillos, onion and jalapeños with 1 tablespoon olive oil.
 Lay them out on a baking tray with low sides.
 Roast them in the hot oven for 7 minutes, until there are some brown spots on the tomatillos.
 Lower the oven temp to 400F.
 Turn the tomatillos over with tongs.
 Cook for another 5-7 minutes, until the tomatillos are softened.
 Transfer the roasted vegetables to the bowl of a food processor.
 Add cilantro, garlic and salt.
 Pulse several times until you get your preferred consistency.
 I like my salsa a bit chunky.
 You should have about 4 cups of salsa.

 - Make the Enchiladas Set oven heat to 350F.
 Spread 1 cup of salsa into the bottom of a large baking dish.
 In a medium bowl mix shredded chicken with 1 cup of salsa, 2 tablespoons of sour cream, and 4 ounces Cotija cheese.
 Set aside while you soften the tortillas.